HollyESmith/Forecasting_Polestar_Success/README.md

 **Dashboard**

-- Blueprint for the dasboard is created and includes all of the following:
+- Blueprint for the dashboard is created and includes all of the following:
-  - Storyboard on Google Slides
+  Storyboard on Google Slides
+  - Slide 1 = Image of a Tesla
+  - Slide 2 = Overview of the project and Team
+  - Slide 3 = Data source information and technologies used for the project
+  - Slide 4 = Tesla competitor stock information
+  - Slide 5 = Information about the electric vehicle (EV) market
+  - Slide 6 = The question the team is trying to answer with the model's prediction
+  - Slide 7 = Information about the database and output
+  - Slide 8 = An analysis of the results of the model
+  - Slide 9 = The conclusion from the model's results
+  - Slide 10 = Outline of the Dashboard
+  - Slide 11 = Recommendations
+  - Slide 12 = Postmortem

-  - Description of the tools that will be used to create the final dashboard
+  Description of the tools that will be used to create the final dashboard
+  - We are planning on using Tableau to build and display the dashboard
+  - We intend to pull in the clean data output as well as the database information to create charts for some of the information

-  - Description of interactive element(s)
+  Description of interactive element(s)
+  - We are planning on having a ticket tape scrolling over the page
+  - We would like to create a "model" portfolio of electric vehicles and components for electric vehicles
+  - We are hoping to pull in relevant news stories as well